C&ENVENG 7063 - Computing for Geostatistics

-Course Code C&ENVENG 7063 Course Computing for Geostatistics Coordinating Unit School of Civil, Environmental & Mining Eng Term Winter Level Postgraduate Coursework Location/s North Terrace Campus Units 3 Contact 38 hrs lectures, 10 hours practicals, 10 hrs tutorials Available for Study Abroad and Exchange N Assumed Knowledge basic computing skills Restrictions available to M.Geostatistics students only Course Description The purposes of this course are:
+Course Code C&ENVENG 7063 Course Computing for Geostatistics Coordinating Unit School of Civil, Environmental & Mining Eng Term Winter Level Postgraduate Coursework Location/s North Terrace Campus Units 3 Contact 38 hours lectures, 10 hours practicals, 10 hours tutorials Available for Study Abroad and Exchange N Assumed Knowledge basic computing skills Restrictions Available to M.Geostatistics students only Course Description The purposes of this course are:

 (1) To teach the rudiments of Fortran 95 programming language so that students can implement their own simple programmed versions of geostatistical techniques.
 They may also require these skills for manipulating data in their project and coursework.

 (2) To teach basic R and Excel techniques for analysing and plotting data.

 (3) To teach numerical algorithms and computer methods commonly used in geostatistics concerning the solution to large sets of linear equations.